 MODEL.gms -limcol=0 -miqcp=cplex -suppress=0 -al=0 -ao=0 -limrow=0 -threads=4 -rmiqcp=cplex -lf=gams.logfile -ps=0 -qcp=cplex -pw=79 -lo=2 -execmode=2 -o=solve.out -cerr=10 -lp=cplex -mip=cplex -rmip=cplex -relpath=1 Calling GAMS.
 File exists Executing on neos-7.neos-server.org

 The most common reasons that you would receive this result and no other result are that your job exceeded the time limit (8 hours) or the memory limit (3 GB).
-No partial results are returned for jobs that terminate due to the time or memory limit.
+Partial results may be returned for jobs that are terminated due to the time or memory limit but this is ultimately dependent on which solver you are using.
 See the question How long can my problem run using NEOS? or the question What is the maximum amount of memory available for a job submitted to the NEOS Server?.
 We are working to provide more meaningful error messages in the future.

 - Why were no results streamed for my job when I submitted it with short priority?